The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: The perfect obstruction theory, following Tanaka-Thomas

 The reduced Atiyah class of the quotient $\pi^*\E\to \rE$ is given by the bottom arrow above:

 since $\pi_{*}\rE=\E$. \begin{prop}(\cite[Proposition 5.8]{TT1}) The right hand side vertical arrow $\At_{\rE, \N/\rM}$ in (\ref{diagram_A.1-1}) is $\At_{\Phi}^{\red}$. \end{prop}

-\begin{rmk} The obstruction theory on $\N/\rM$ induced from taking $\N$ as the moduli space of coherent sheaves $\sE$ on $\sX$ is the same as the standard obstruction theory for quotients $\pi^*E\to \sE\to 0$ by the Atuyah class. \end{rmk}
+\begin{rmk} The obstruction theory on $\N/\rM$ induced from taking $\N$ as the moduli space of coherent sheaves $\sE$ on $\sX$ is the same as the standard obstruction theory for quotients $\pi^*E\to \sE\to 0$ by the Atiyah class. \end{rmk}